 In accordance with Tennessee law, state entities, including THDA, are subject to periodic review by the General Assembly to evaluate the necessity for their continued existence.
-THDA's existence has been continued until June 30, 2022.
+THDA's existence has been continued until June 30, 2022.20

 Under the Act, THDA may have bonds and notes outstanding in an aggregate principal amount not exceeding \$4,000,000,000.
-As of February 28, 2021 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,846,005,000 calculated in accordance with the Act.
+As of July 31, 2021 (unaudited), THDA has bonds and notes outstanding in an aggregate principal amount of \$2,743,950,000 as calculated in accordance with the Act.